Black economic empowerment status report

 The Assore Employee Trust was established by Assore for the economic benefit of the non-managerial employees of the Assore group by facilitating their participation in the dividend income distributed by Assore (dividend rights) and also participation in the increase in the value of Assore's ordinary shares listed on the JSE (equity rights).
 The beneficiaries of the Assore Employee Trust are full-time, permanent non-managerial employees of the Assore group who do not participate in pre-existing incentive schemes or performance bonus arrangements.
 Senior management and board members are precluded from participating in these benefits.
 The trust is overseen by a board of trustees, the majority of whom are independent HDSAs.
 The board of trustees is constituted as follows:

-During the 2018 financial year, the trust made dividend rights distributions to employees totalling R7,6 million (FY17: R10,5 million).
-The decrease in the dividend distributions are mainly due to a lower number of participating employees.
-An independent valuation performed as at 30 June 2018 indicates that the fair value of equity rights granted to date to employees amounted to R12,8 million (FY17: R11,7 million) (refer note 16, “Share-based payment liability”, to the consolidated annual financial statements).
+During the 2019 financial year, the trust made dividend rights distributions to employees totalling R8,6 million (FY18: R7,6 million).
+The increase in the dividend distributions are mainly due to a higher dividends declared by Assore.
+An independent valuation performed as at 30 June 2019 indicates that the fair value of equity rights granted to date to employees amounted to R14,2 million (FY18: R12,8 million) (refer note 17, "Share-based payment liability", to the consolidated annual financial statements).

 Assore is committed to bringing previously disadvantaged South Africans into the mainstream of the economy and specifically the mining industry by identifying and developing business opportunities and by making them available to BBBEE suppliers at all its operations and activities.
-Assore has adopted a policy of precluding vendors who do not have valid empowerment credentials from supplying goods and services to its operations.
+Assore has adopted a policy of precluding non-empowered vendors from the inward bound supply chain to its operations.
 A summary of the percentage BBBEE procurement measured against total discretionary procurement is presented in the table below: